moj-analytical-services/iceberg-evaluation/docs/CONTRIBUTING.md

 ## Marp

-We used [marp](https://marp.app) and the [Marp extension for VSCode](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode) to create the markdown-based presentation .
+We used [marp](https://marp.app) and the [Marp extension for VSCode](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode) to create the markdown-based presentation.
 We then exported the presentation to HMTL and published to GitHub Pages.

+To view the summary.html page you'll need to paste the url to https://htmlpreview.github.io/.

 ## Draw.IO VS Code Extension